 • De-identified patient information can be shared with Passage Bio

-Find out more about Passage Bio's program.
+Find out more about the FTD program sponsored by Passage Bio.

 • Open to individuals diagnosed with FTD, with symptoms of FTD, and those who have a family history of FTD